Dreaming of the Sun: Starting a Herb Garden

 It's wonderful as a tea or tincture, or topically as a liniment or styptic powder.

-Growing conditions: Yarrow loves meadows and sunlight and does well in most types of soil, especially those that are a bit dry and disturbed.
+Growing conditions: A hardy perennial, yarrow loves meadows and sunlight and does well in most types of soil, especially those that are a bit dry and poor.
 That said, I have a shady, rocky backyard and yarrow still manages to grow and flower every year.

 How to harvest: Harvest the flowering tops just after blooming.